Virtues of a symmetric-structure double copy: Spanning photonic effective counterterms

-It is worth noting that $\mathcal{M}^{\text{BI}+\text{HD}}_4$ misses some of the available local operators in \eqn{HDPhotonAmp}.
-It will be fascinating to see if \eqn{BIHD} alone is sufficient to cancel the anomalous Born-Infeld matrix elements through two-loops.

-Since the $U(1)$ anomaly is a four-dimensional on-shell symmetry, it is useful to see how this spanning set of photon effective operators projects down to four-dimensional helicity states.
+Since the $U(1)$ anomaly is a four-dimensional on-shell symmetry, first it is necessary to see how this spanning set of photon effective operators projects down to four-dimensional helicity states.
 In the symmetric double copy sector, the non-vanishing helicity configurations contributing to $n_s^{\text{vec},\text{dd},1}$ are, and similarly those for $n_s^{\text{vec},\text{dd},2}$ are simply,

 All other non-vanishing configuration can be constructed via cyclicity of the trace.
 To get a sense for how known four-dimensional tensor structures can be recovered from our symmetric vector building blocks, we provide the example of the $t_8F^4$ operator, written succinctly with our normalization as,